 You can also add a piece of chicken wire to block off the area where the light bulb is, just to make sure that little chicks won't be able to touch the hot light bulb when hatching.

-Make sure to add dish or sponge with water for humidity.
+Make sure to add a dish or sponge with water for humidity.
 Make sure you are topping it up every few days.

-Make sure to run your new incubator for a day before you add your eggs so you know that it is running correctly.
+- make sure to run your new incubator for a day before you add your eggs so you know that it is running correctly.